mralebrije/art-tracker/README.md

  _Are you a software developer?..._
  _Are you looking for a Java Full Stack Project example?..._
- _RESTful, services, controllers, ORM, angular, spring, hibernate, loombok, mysql, h2 are words that you have in mind?_
+ _RESTful, services, controllers, ORM, angular, spring, hibernate, loombok, mysql, h2, integration testing are words that you have in mind?_

   Perfect you can explore this code and love it or hate it ~~(as well as me these nights)~~.